In The Beginning

 In 2006 Congregation Emeth hired Debbie Israel, a part- time student Rabbi from the Academy for Jewish Religion (AJR-CA), an inter-denominational Jewish rabbinic and cantorial college in Southern California.
 When Rabbi Israel was ordained, the Board of Directors of Congregation Emeth hired her on a permanent basis and Rabbi Israel continues to be our spiritual leader today.

-Today Congregation Emeth has close to 90 member households.
-We continue our tradition of being warm and welcoming to our diverse population.
-We remain dedicated to nurturing the spiritual, intellectual, and social needs of all individuals and families seeking a meaningful Jewish connection in Gilroy, Morgan Hill, South San Jose and surrounding communities.
+Today Congregation Emeth has over 90 member households.
+We continue our tradition of welcoming our diverse population, while remaining dedicated to nurturing the spiritual, intellectual, and social needs of all seeking a meaningful Jewish connection in Gilroy, Morgan Hill, South San Jose and surrounding communities.

 |1976||First meeting of Jews in South County|